dannymendiola/sidekick/README.md

 ## 🛠️ Contributing

-Sidekick is currently a solo project as part of a hackathon, so I won't be looking at any contributions until after submission (January 10), and will not make any merges until after final results.
+Sidekick is a submission for a [hackathon](https://hack.sveltesociety.dev/2024) that has ended, so nothing will be merged into `main` until after final results.

-That said, contributions are welcome!
-If you have any ideas, feel free to open an issue or PR.
+That said, contributions are welcome -- poke around as you see fit!

 ## 💡 Inspirations and Tools